 Want a toes-in-the-sand getaway in Tonga?
 Start planning your trip to Ha’apai your way with the most appropriate travel guide for you:

-Travel approximately 130km (80 miles) north from Ha’apai and you’ll reach island group of Vava’u, 50 islands compacted together seemingly breaking off the tentacle arms of the large main island, ‘Utu Vava’u.
+Travel approximately 130km (80 miles) north from Ha’apai and you’ll reach the island group of Vava’u, 50 islands compacted together seemingly breaking off the tentacle arms of the large main island, ‘Utu Vava’u.

 Vava’u is arguably the island group that put Tonga on the map in terms of the country’s remarkable water activities.
 It’s the island group with the most whale swimming tours, the most fishing charters, the most scuba diving operators, island-hopping tours and more.
 Vava’u is also renowned as being one of the best sailing grounds in the South Pacific thanks to its labyrinth of inlets, sheltered bays and compacted islands.

-Flights arrive on ‘Utu Vava’u a short drive from the island group’s main hub, Neiafu, sitting on the shores of the Port of Refuge.
+Flights arrive on ‘Utu Vava’u a short drive from the island group’s main hub, Neiafu, sitting on the shores of the Port of Refuge Harbour.
 The town’s highlights include the bustling market awash in unique handicrafts and the Mt Talau National Park which begs a short climb to the top of incredible views of the Port of Refuge.